 Sayama Berry Land

 They have two parking areas; one where their office is located and the other near the berry farms.
 We purchased the tickets at the office, received three plastic containers, crossed the road, walked passed the plastic covered strawberry farm and entered the green, mesh-covered blueberry farm.
 There was a sweet, elderly lady who greeted us.
 She took our tickets, explained to us to find blueberries that are blue all the way to the stem (the most ripe) then gave us a neck badge with a time to finish written on it.
 It had rained the night before so the blueberry trees were still wet with rain.
 Keep track of the time.
 Blueberry picking goes fast!
-When your time is up, hand the badge back to the lady and she`ll place your blueberry containers in a plastic bag.
+When your time is up, hand the badge back to the staff and they will place your blueberry containers in a plastic bag.
 Then head home!

 The office sells pre-picked and packaged blueberries, blueberry and strawberry jams and soba (great for gifts!), asparagus, dine-in salad and soba meals, blueberry juice and blueberry topped soft cream.
 They have an outdoor dining area to enjoy the meal.
-It had started to rain lightly so we passed.

 – Each row holds a different variety of blueberry.
 Taste a blueberry and decide if that`s the row you want to pick from.